There shall be paid to the superintendent of insurance the following fees:

 (7) For affixing the seal of office and certifying documents, other than those enumerated herein, two dollars;

-(8) For each agent appointment and each annual renewal of an agent appointment, twenty dollars;
+(8) For each agent appointment and each annual renewal of an agent appointment, not more than twenty dollars

 (B) Each domestic life insurance company doing business in this state shall pay for annual valuation of its policies, one cent on every one thousand dollars of insurance.